apecloud/kubeblocks/docs/user_docs/quick-start/try-kubeblocks-on-cloud.md

 :::caution

-`kbcli playground destroy` directly deletes the Kubernetes cluster on the cloud but there might be residual resources on the cloud, such as volumes.
-Please confirm whether there are residual resources after uninstallation and delete them in time to avoid unnecessary fees.
+`kbcli playground destroy` deletes the Kubernetes cluster on the cloud, but there might be residual resources on the cloud, such as volumes and snapshots.
+Please delete them in time to avoid unexpected costs.

 :::